Types of Collaborations

 Articulation agreements admit students to Penn State, allow students to transfer courses in a block, or otherwise encourage movement from the other institution to Penn State.
 Given the nature of such programs, the following two issues should be considered:

-- Reputation of the overseas institution
+- reputation of the overseas institution

-- Availability of advising and special services at the overseas institution and at Penn State.
+- availability of advising and special services at the overseas institution and at Penn State.